dat-ecosystem/dat/docs/what-is-dat.md

 In order to enable collaboration on datasets, the first step is to define a synchronization protocol for tabular data (tabular data meaning data in a table, like a CSV or an Excel file).

-One of the only data stores that does this well is CouchDB.
-Here is a simplified breakdown of how Couch does sync:

-Every database is made up of two tables.
+Every dat database is made up of two tables.
 One holds the data, the other contains the chronological history of all operations.
 Whenever a row is written, edited or deleted from a table a row is added to the history table that describes the change.

-If you created a row with data `{"key": "1", "hello": "world"}`, Couch would store a record in the history table that looked like `{"change": "1", "key": "1", "action": "created"}`.
-If you then delete document 1, Couch would store a new entry in the history table: `{"change": "2", "key": "1", "action": "deleted"}`. `change` refers to the chronological order e.g. the operation number for this particular change in the entire sequence of operations.
+If you created a row with data `{"key": "1", "hello": "world"}`, dat would store a record in the history table that looked like `{"change": "1", "key": "1", "action": "created"}`.
+If you then delete document 1, dat would store a new entry in the history table: `{"change": "2", "key": "1", "action": "deleted"}`. `change` refers to the chronological order e.g. the operation number for this particular change in the entire sequence of operations.

 Some databases only have one table per database.
 If you create a row and then later delete it, the database has no way of remembering what documents used to be there.
 For certain use cases this is okay, but for synchronization this is unacceptable.

 The point of the history table is to be able to efficiently answer the query `Yesterday at 12:30PM I pulled all of the data from you, what are all of the changes since then?`.
 Without the history table every row in the entire database would have to be checked against every row in the requesters database -- a heinously slow operation known as a full table scan.

-`dat` will provide a pluggable API for synchronization so that plugins can be written to export and import remote data efficiently from existing databases.
+To summarize, `dat` speaks a replication protocol.
+All dat databases speak it, and anything that implements it will be able to efficiently synchronize with dat.

 ### Transformations